avi892nash/LaungeTest/memory-bank/activeContext.md

     - Previous: Resolved all critical build and runtime errors for iOS and Android.

 ## Next Steps
-- Request user to try deploying the `partner-backend` to Render again.
+- Request user to try deploying the `partner-backend` to Render again with the updated Express version and Node.js version.
 - If deployment is successful, update `progress.md` to reflect the fix and remove the deployment error from "Known Issues".
 - If deployment fails, analyze new error messages.
 - (Previous Frontend Next Steps - to be revisited after backend deployment is resolved):